Reciprocal Secondment Program

 About the program

-The program was informed by the Secretary’s Review of Commonwealth Legal Services which noted support among stakeholders for a partnership with private sector law firms to offer secondment opportunities.
-The program involves a reciprocal secondment between participating lawyers for a minimum 4 month and maximum 6 month secondment term.
+The program was informed by the Secretary's Review of Commonwealth Legal Services (the Secretary's Review) which noted support among stakeholders for a partnership with private sector law firms to offer secondment opportunities.
+The program involves a reciprocal secondment between participating lawyers for a minimum 4-month and maximum 6-month secondment term.

 The program gives secondees a valuable opportunity to:

 - gain a greater understanding of the public/private sector environment

 - acquire new skills and capability by gaining access to experiences and opportunities

 This opportunity has enabled me to develop my verbal communication and organisational skills in a high pressure environment, and to familiarise myself with different processes.